kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

     plan.print(result.file_artifacts) # prints ["blue_moon", "green_planet"]

-    # blue_moon is file artifact name that contains task directory
+    # blue_moon is name of the file artifact that contains task directory
-    # green_planet is the file artifact name that conatins test.txt file
+    # green_planet is the name of the file artifact that conatins test.txt file

     service_one = plan.add_service(
         ...,